 There was another optional tour in the overnight cruise, and that was a visit to a nearby cave.
 My husband wanted to relax in the room as did my daughter, so I went for the cave visit with the rest of the group.

 Several of the islands in the area are hollow with massive caves.
 You can visit these caves to see interesting stalactites and stalagmites.
-We went to see the 1000-year old Thien Canh Son cave in Bai Tu Long Bay, one of the 59 discovered caves in the entire area.
-A small boat got us to the shore of Paradise island, where we climbed up the 100 odd steps to the entrance of the cave.
+We went to see the 1000-year old Thien Canh Son cave in Bai Tu Long Bay.
+This is one of the 59 discovered caves in the entire area.
+A small boat got us to the shore of Paradise island.
+We climbed up the 100 odd steps to the entrance of the cave.

 Thien Canh Son Cave comprises of 3 caverns in total, each one strewn with stalactites and stalagmites.
 While I liked the cave and the formations within it, I enjoyed the view of the other lush, green islands and limestone formations spread over the bay even more.